 An IDA, or individual development account, is a special savings account for people with low incomes and minimal assets.
 Money saved in an IDA account is matched with donated dollars.
 The match is typically donated by government agencies, private companies, or local community-based organizations.
-Any individual, organization or business can contribute match dollars to IDAs, and in most cases, donors can get a tax deduction for contributions to IDAs.
+Any individual, organization, or business can contribute match dollars to IDAs, and in most cases, donors can get a tax deduction for contributions to IDAs.
 The most common source of match dollars for IDA programs are federal funds (see Federal Assets for Independence Program section).
 Match rates vary, but are typically 2:1 or 3:1.
-Savings must be used for specific asset-building purchases or investment, such as to buy a home, pay for education, or to start a small business.
+Savings must be used for specific asset-building purchases or investment, such as to buy a home, to pay for education, or to start a small business.
 Programs vary in terms of flexibility on the types of allowable assets, and increasingly programs are including major home repairs and car purchases, as allowable assets.

 “IDA programs can be an important way for survivors to leverage their earned income and save for important assets that will contribute to their long-term financial security and safety.”
 Assets for Independence Resource Center